 Are Universities Free in the Netherlands?

-Cheap Universities in Netherlands
+Cheap Universities in Netherlands for International Students

 1. Fontys University of Applied Sciences

 Study Eagles’ first school on the review list, Fontys University of Applied Sciences in the Southern Netherlands is an applied sciences university and the cheapest university in Netherlands for international students.
 The University of Tilburg, Eindhoven and Venlo was established in 1996.
 The Latin word for “source” derives his name.
 For international undergraduates, Fontys University of Applied Sciences is considered the cheapest university in the Netherlands.